 - Beverages: Water should make up the majority of your fluid intake, along with drinks like coffee and tea.

 - Herbs and spices: These are often very high in nutrients and beneficial plant compounds.

-Bottom Line: Base your diet on these healthy whole foods and ingredients.
+Base your diet on these healthy whole foods and ingredients.
 They will provide all the nutrients your body needs.

 By following the advice in this article, you will naturally reduce your intake of unhealthy foods.

 No food needs to be eliminated forever, but some foods should be limited or saved for special occasions.

 - Sugar-based products: Foods high in sugar, especially sugary drinks, are linked to obesity and type 2 diabetes (

 - Trans fats: Also known as partially hydrogenated fats, trans fats have been linked to serious diseases, such as heart disease (